-We estimate that the net proceeds to us from our sale of shares of 7,000,000 our common stock in this offering will be approximately \$148.1 million, after deducting \$12.9 million of underwriting discounts and commissions and estimated expenses payable by us in connection with this offering.
-The underwriters may also purchase up to a maximum of 1,050,000 additional shares of common stock from us pursuant to their option to purchase additional shares.
-We estimate that the net proceeds to us, if the underwriters exercise their right to purchase the maximum of 1,050,000 additional shares of common stock from us, will be approximately \$170.8 million, after deducting underwriting estimated discounts and commissions and estimated expenses payable by us in connection with this offering.
+our common stock in this offering will be approximately \$ We estimate that the net proceeds to us from our sale of shares of million. assuming an initial public offering price of \$ per share (the midpoint of the price range listed on the cover page of this prospectus), and after of estimated underwriting discounts and commissions and estimated expenses payable by us in connection with this offering.
+The deducting \$ underwriters may also purchase up to a maximum of additional shares of common stock from us pursuant to their option to purchase additional shares.
+We estimate that the net proceeds to us, if the underwriters exercise their right to purchase the maximum of additional shares of per share (the midpoint of the price range common stock from us, will be approximately \$, assuming an initial public offering price of \$ listed on the cover page of this prospectus), and after deducting underwriting estimated discounts and commissions and estimated expenses payable by us in connection with this offering.

-We intend to use the net proceeds of this offering to repay \$148.1 million in aggregate principal amount of outstanding borrowings under our Senior Secured Term Loan Facility.
+We intend to use the net proceeds of this offering to repay \$ million in aggregate principal amount of outstanding borrowings under our Senior Secured Term Loan Facility.

-The Senior Secured Term Loan Facility had \$364.0 million outstanding (net of an unamortized discount of \$1.8 million and unamortized debt issuance costs of \$9.2 million) as of June 30, 2016 with a maturity date of April 1, 2021.
-Borrowings under the Senior Secured Term Loan Facility bear interest at a rate equal to, at our option, either (a) a Eurocurrency rate based on LIBOR for U.S. dollar deposits for loans denominated in dollars, EURIBOR for Euro deposits for loans denominated in Euros and the offer rate for any other currencies for loans denominated in such other currencies for the relevant interest period, plus 4.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 3.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the relevant Eurocurrency rate shall be deemed to be no less than 1.00% per annum; or (b) a base rate, which is defined as the highest of (i) the Federal Funds Rate on such day plus $\frac{1}{2}$ of 1.00%, (ii) the Prime Lending Rate on such day, (iii) the Adjusted Eurocurrency Rate for Loans denominated in U.S. dollars published on such day for an Interest Period of one month plus 1.00% and (iv) 2.00%, plus 3.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 2.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the relevant Eurocurrency are shall be deemed to be no less than 1.00% and (iv) 2.00%, plus 3.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 2.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the relevant the net everage ratio as greater than 4.75:1.00; provided that the base rate shall be deemed to be no less than 2.00% per annum.
-We may voluntarily prepay outstanding loans under the Senior Secured Term Loan Facility without premium or penalty.
-As of June 30, 2016, the interest applicable on the Senior Secured Term Loan Facility was the Eurocurrency minimum floor interest rate of 4.75%.
-See "Management's D
+The Senior Secured Term Loan Facility had \$378.5 million outstanding (net of an unamortized discount of \$1.9 million and unamortized debt issuance costs of \$9.7 million) as of March 31, 2016 with a maturity date of April 1, 2021.
+Borrowings under the Senior Secured Term Loan Facility bear interest at a rate equal to, at our option, either (a) a Eurocurrency rate based on LIBOR for U.S. dollar deposits for loans denominated in dollars, EURIBOR for Euro deposits for loans denominated in Euros and the offer rate for any other currencies for loans denominated in such other currencies for the relevant interest period, plus 4.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 3.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the relevant Eurocurrency rate shall be deemed to be no less than 1.00% per annum; or (b) a base rate, which is defined as the highest of (i) the Federal Funds Rate on such day plus 1/2 of 1.00%, (ii) the Prime Lending Rate on such day, (iii) the Adjusted Eurocurrency Rate for Loans denominated in U.S. dollars published on such day for an Interest Period of one month plus 1.00% and (iv) 2.00%, plus 3.00% per annum if our total net leverage ratio is greater than 4.75:1.00, or 2.75% if our total net leverage ratio is less than or equal to 4.75:1:00; provided that the base rate shall be deemed to be no less than 2.00% per annum.
+We may voluntarily prepay outstanding loans under the Senior Secured Term Loan Facility was the Eurocurrency minimum floor interest rate of 4.75%.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources-Indebtedness."

-If the underwriters exercise their option to purchase additional shares from us in full, we estimate that we will receive additional net proceeds of \$22.6 million, which we intend to use to repay additional borrowings outstanding under our Senior Secured Term Loan Facility.
+If the underwriters exercise their option to purchase additional shares from us in full, we estimate that we will receive additional net proceeds of million, which we intend to use to repay additional borrowings outstanding under our Senior Secured Term Loan Facility.